AltraMayor/f3/doc/usage.rst

 The probe time of 1'13" includes the time to run the probe algorithm, take measurements, and the time to perform all operations on the drive.
 But it doesn't include the time to recover the saved blocks (if this feature is enabled).
-Therefore, the test would take rougthly another 55.48s (i.e. total write time) to write all blocks back to the drive.
+Therefore, the test would take roughly another 55.48s (i.e. total write time) to write all blocks back to the drive.
 As some will notice, the time to perform all operations on the drive is what dominates the probe time: 472.1ms + 55.48s + 17.88s = 1'13".
 It's